 Since 2015, ROW Foundation has granted EEG equipment to hospitals in Armenia, India, Kenya, Republic, Sudan, Suriname and Uganda for the diagnosis of epilepsy and has supported training programs for healthcare providers in Africa.
 We grant ongoing supplies of Roweepra® (levetiracetam) and Subvenite® (lamotrigine) to 22 partners in 15 countries, as well as emergency humanitarian medication aid to Venezuela, Syria, and global partners Americares and Direct Relief.

-Grants of psychiatric medications are planned for 2020.
-ROW Foundation has started funding programs in psychiatry, beginning with a training grant to Yale University's Global Mental Health Program for The HAPPINESS Project in Imo State, Nigeria.
+Grants of psychiatric medication are planned for 2020.
+ROW Foundation began funding programs in psychiatry with a training grant to Yale University's Global Mental Health Program for The HAPPINESS Project in Imo State, Nigeria.

 400 E. Diehl Road, Suite 400, Naperville, IL 60553